Ways to Quit Smoking

 - Nicotine Replacement Therapies.
 These are products that release small amounts of nicotine in the body to reduce the cravings to smoke and the withdrawal symptoms your body will be going through.
 These products are often available without a doctor's prescription, but smoker's looking to quit often find that they need to use multiple products to help them break the addiction.
 These products should be used as directed because they can be habit forming.

 - Prescription Medications.
 These are medications that require a visit to the doctor.
 Success rates usually range between 30% and 45%.
 However, it is very important that you understand the risks associated with these drugs.
 They do come with the strongest warning from the FDA because they can cause suicidal behaviors, suicidal thoughts, hostility, and depression.

 - All natural herbal supplements.
 These utilize all natural ingredients to help your body reduce the cravings to smoke.
-When used as recommended, they are not habit forming, they don’t require a prescription, and the ingredients are straight from nature.
+When used as recommended, herbal supplements are not habit forming, they don't require a prescription, and the ingredients are straight from nature.